Lisa Nevett: Awards and honours

 Nevett has been the recipient of several grants and awards for her research including the Society of Antiquaries of London, Lambarde Memorial Grant in 1992, a Visiting Fellowship at The Australian National University, Canberra (Australia) in 1994, British School at Rome Hugh Last Fellowship, 2001, AHRC(formerly Arts and Humanities Research Board of Great Britain) Research Leave Award, 2001 and University of Cincinnati Margo Tytus Visiting Fellowship in 2006.

-From 2006 - 2008, she was the co-president of the Ann Arbour chapter of the Archaeological Institute of America, and president since 2012.
-She was a member of council of the Society for the Promotion of Hellenic Studies 1999-2002 and member of council for the Society for Libyan Studies 1997-2000.
+From 2006 to 2008, she was the co-president of the Ann Arbour chapter of the Archaeological Institute of America, and president since 2012.
+She was a member of council of the Society for the Promotion of Hellenic Studies 1999–2002 and member of council for the Society for Libyan Studies 1997–2000.

-She has been a Member of the Editorial Board for Hesperia, quarterly journal of the American School of Classical Studies at Athenssince 2009, and an editorial advisor for BBC History 2000-2004.
+She has been a Member of the Editorial Board for Hesperia, quarterly journal of the American School of Classical Studies at Athenssince 2009, and an editorial advisor for BBC History 2000–2004.